ukmda/ukmda-dataprocessing/archive/containers/RMS-docker/README.md

 RMS is updated whenever the container is restarted or whenever the image is rebuilt.
 To force an update, restart the container.

+## Scripts
+* build.ps1 - builds the image.
+Note that you'll need Docker Desktop installed with WSL2 support enabled in order to build the container properly.
+* * run.ps1 - run the image.
+* login.ps1 - login to the container.
+* stop.ps1 - stop the container.

+The last three all require a path to be passed, specifying where to find the container configuration.
+For example *.\run.ps1 f:\dockervols\uk0006* will look in the specified location for the container config, and *login.ps1 f:\dockervols\uk0006* will read from this location to determine which container to connect to.